NeatCode-Labs/arch-smart-update-checker/docs/TEST_REPORT.md

 The test suite has been significantly enhanced with all recommendations successfully implemented:

-- **Comprehensive coverage with 269 tests** across unit, performance and integration test suites
+- **Comprehensive coverage with 283 tests** across unit, performance and integration test suites
 - **CI/CD pipeline updated** with full test execution and coverage reporting enabled
 - **Performance benchmarks** ensure the application maintains good performance characteristics
 - **Integration tests** allow for real-world testing in development environments
+- **Distribution detection tests** ensure proper handling of Manjaro, EndeavourOS, and other Arch derivatives

 The comprehensive test coverage, combined with performance monitoring and integration testing capabilities, provides strong confidence in the application's stability, security, and performance.
 The test architecture now supports unit, integration, and performance testing with proper isolation and security considerations.